 Let’s have a look at some of the most common workout splits and try to determine which is the best workout split for building mass.

 As the word, fullbody indicates, you’re going to hit every single muscle group every workout.

-While the number of exercises and intensity of your trainings might be low, we’ll experience a higher frequency than with some of the higher splits.
-The fullbody split allows us to workout in the gym 3 times a week.
+While the number of exercises and intensity of your training might be low, we’ll experience a higher frequency than with some of the higher splits.
+The fullbody split allows us to work out in the gym 3 times a week.
 With only three days in the gym, we’ll be left with plenty of time for cardio, other kinds of physical activity, or maybe, time for your other passions.

 While the fullbody split generally isn’t the best for building muscle mass, it has some advantages over the higher splits.

 The 2-day split